naturalis/trait-geo-diverse-dl/pilot/data/spec_filtered/README.md

-Filtered occurrence data based Hendrix \& Vos
+Filtered occurrence data based on Hendrix \& Vos
 -------------------------------------------

 Occurrence data was collected from GBIF using higher taxon searches for _Artiodactyla_ and